graham-it/Wedge80/README.md

 ### Extended BASIC

 To access the VDC chip's graphics capabilities, Wedge80 uses the same instruction set as BASIC 7.0, extending the number and range of supported parameters.
 Thus, Wedge80 can handle both VDC and VIC-II graphics, ensuring full compatibility with existing software.

-A complete list of Wedge80 commands and extended functions is available in the docs files included.

 Extended commands:
 |||